 You will also have additional samples collected for research tests.
+Up to 1⁄2 cup of blood may be collected at each visit.

 - Lab blood and urine tests will be collected to check your health.
-Other blood samples will be collected for research (up to 16 tablespoons of blood) - Electrocardiogram (EKG) of the heart will be done to check the electrical activity of your heart - Echocardiogram of the heart will be done to check how well your heart pumps. - Stress test to check how your heart works during physical activity - Test to test how well your lungs work - CT scan and/or MRI - Abdominal ultrasound to check the major organs in the abdominal cavity
+Other blood samples will be collected for research - Electrocardiogram (EKG) of the heart will be done to check the electrical activity of your heart - Echocardiogram of the heart will be done to check how well your heart pumps. - Stress test to check how your heart works during physical activity - Test to evaluate how well your lungs work - CT scan and/or MRI (with or without contrast) - Abdominal ultrasound to check the major organs in the abdominal cavity